hms-dbmi-cellenics/inframock/README.md

 with this set to the appropriate value (e.g. `CLUSTER_ENV=staging python3 src/work.py`) and the service will connect to the appropriate cluster for you.

-Note that by default, `CLUSTER_ENV` used to be set to `staging` for all services, but once InfraMock is rolled out, the default behavior will be to connect to `development` instead for local development.

 **Q: I want to directly access the AWS resources in InfraMock.
 How do I do this?**

 A: The easiest way is to use the `aws-cli`.
 You can add `--endpoint-url` as the *second* argument to